Skip to main content

 • Build and equip 106 m² processing unit

-• Equipment for processing, storage, sanitation.
+• Install equipment for storage, refrigeration, and sanitation.

 • Implement traceability protocol for crab meat.